Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The team at the Brain Care Institute works hard to provide treatment, education, and guidance as each baby grows and develops.
+The team at the Brain Care Institute at UPMC Children’s Hospital of Pittsburgh works hard to provide treatment, education, and guidance as each baby grows and develops.
 Our main goal for children with hydrocephalus is to determine the underlying cause of hydrocephalus, if present, and to promptly treat both the hydrocephalus and the reason for its development before irreversible changes in the brain occur.

 A team of specialists will determine if medications or additional procedures should be used.
-The key to treating hydrocephalus successfully is early detection and treatment, and prevention of infection through frequent medical evaluations.
+The key to caring for hydrocephalus in infants is early detection and treatment, and prevention of infection through frequent medical evaluations.

 The shunt consists of three parts: